 Incentives and voluntary compliance

-An additional regulatory approach which is based on incentives and will be discussed in more details in chapter 3 and also in chapter on environmental compliance is related to increasing usage of incentives.
-Incentives such as subsidies and tax breaks have various advantages over sanctions since they are seen as being better suited in fostering cooperation, encouraging innovation, and reducing enforcement costs.
-Part of the advantages of incentives seems to be in the fact that they cause people to want to comply even when they do it for financial extrinsic reasons.
-However, especially when incentives become high and in competitive environments, maybe people don’t really have a real choice rather than to behave in a way which will maximize the regulatory incentives they get for compliance.
-In such situations, one might question whether incentivized compliance which many might view as voluntary, as it seems to be a replica of the behavior of people in the market context which is always seems as the best example of market relations.
-Especially if we remember that part of the attempt to clarify what is voluntary compliance is related to the examination of when it might be enduring, leading to positive externalities and causing people to engage in beyond compliance
+An additional regulatory approach, which is based on incentives and will be discussed in more details in Chapter 3 and in Chapter 10 is related to increasing the use of incentives.
+Incentives such as subsidies and tax breaks have various advantages over sanctions since they are seen as being better suited for fostering cooperation, encouraging innovation, and reducing enforcement costs.
+Part of the advantages of incentives seems to be in the fact that they cause people to want to comply even when they do it for extrinsic financial reasons.
+However, especially when incentives become high and when environments are competitive, people may not really have a real choice other than to behave in a way that will maximize the regulatory incentives they receive for compliance.
+In such situations, one might question whether incentivized compliance, which could be viewed as voluntary, is truly voluntary.
+This is because it seems to be a replica of the behavior of people in the market context, which is often considered the best example of market relations.
+This is especially true if we remember that part of the attempt to clarify what is voluntary compliance is related to examining when it might be enduring, lead to positive externalities, and cause people to engage in behavior beyond compliance.

 Voluntary compliance and self-regulation

 As described above, relevant literature has emerged that identifies voluntary compliance and self-regulation as the optimal guiding principles of regulatory governance.
-Both processes are heavily conditioned upon the emergence of trust both between people and between people and their governments.
-However, these concepts can be elusive, and therefore it is difficult to fully capture important behavioral and institutional factors that moderate the behavioral effect of different regulatory governance measures.
+Both processes are heavily conditioned upon the creation of trust both between people and between people and their governments.
+However, these concepts can be elusive.
+As a result, it is difficult to fully capture important behavioral and institutional factors that moderate the behavioral effect of different regulatory governance measures.
 Considering the range of situations in which there is public interest in promoting honest and ethical behavior, this lacuna is especially significant for legal and public policy, as such behavior goes beyond mere compliance with the rules.
-While a liberal democratic state may only be able to expect and demand compliance with respect to what is required by the law, it is invaluable to understand not only what underlies questions of compliance, but also behavior that goes beyond the compliance with explicit rules.
-Our ability to accurately predict such behavior influences policy regarding how to best encourage both accounts of honesty vis-à-vis compliance and vis-à-vis other aspects of ethicality can contribute to better theoretical predictions about voluntary cooperation with different regulatory measures.
+While a liberal democratic state may only be able to expect and demand compliance with respect to what is required by the law, it is invaluable to understand what underlies questions of compliance as well as behavior that goes beyond compliance with explicit rules.
+Our ability to accurately predict such behavior influences policy regarding how to best encourage both accounts of honesty with regard to compliance and other aspects of ethicality, which can contribute to better theoretical predictions about voluntary cooperation with different regulatory measures.